westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 [11:0:1:0]   zbc     LIO-ORG  TCMU ZBC device  0002  /dev/sdc   /dev/sg2
 ```

-The emulated disk is listed with the device vendor name "LIO-ORG" and the device
+In this example, the emulated disk is listed with the device vendor name
-model name "TCMU ZBC device".
+"LIO-ORG" and the device model name is "TCMU ZBC device".

-Similarly to physical ZBC or ZAC disks, the kernel messages will show the drive
+As with physical ZBC and ZAC disks, the kernel messages will show that the
-being identified and initialized.
+drive has been identified and initialized:

 ```plaintext
 # dmesg